 In either case, the probate court will hold a hearing to consider the evidence and testimony presented by both sides and make a decision on the validity of the will.

 If you disagree with a will, there are several options.
 You can file an objection to contest the will in court, hire a lawyer for representation, or negotiate with the executor of the estate.
 If you think it’s worth contesting, it might be time to explore your legal options.

 If you don’t believe that a will is valid, there are a few things you can do.
-You can file an objection with the court, hire an attorney to represent you, or try to negotiate with the executor of the estate.
+You can file an opposition with the court, hire an attorney to represent you or try to negotiate with the executor of the estate.
 If you have valid grounds for believing that the will is not valid, then it’s worth taking one of these steps.
 However, if you don’t have strong evidence to support your claim, then it might not be worth pursuing.
 Ultimately, it’s up to you to decide whether or not challenging a will is worth your time and energy.

 1. What are the grounds for proving a will invalid in Texas?